Skip to content

 Takamura Knives Collection | Tokushu Knife

-There was a time when Takamura Hamono stood almost alone in their mission to create a high-performance stainless steel kitchen knife that could rival, and even surpass, the revered traditional carbon steel blades of Japan.
-Decades later, they’ve not only achieved that goal—they’ve reset the bar for what a stainless Japanese knife can be.
+There was a time when Takamura Hamono stood almost alone in their mission to create a high-performance stainless steel Japanese kitchen knife that could rival, and even surpass, the revered traditional carbon steel blades of Japan.
+Decades later, they’ve not only achieved that goal—they’ve reset the bar for what a Takamura knife can be.

-Takamura produces three main lines of kitchen knives: Takamura SG2, Takamura VG-10, and Takamura Chromax.
+Takamura produces three primary lines of kitchen knives: Takamura SG2 (R2), Takamura VG-10, and Takamura Chromax.
 Each collection offers its own balance of sharpness, toughness, maintenance needs, and price point—so you can match the knife to your cooking style and experience level.

-Takamura SG2 is by far the most famous and sought-after line.
-SG2 is a powdered metallurgy “super steel” with a very fine grain structure, which allows for a screaming-sharp edge and excellent edge retention.
-While it’s not quite as tough as some simpler steels, the performance-to-price ratio is almost unmatched.
-These knives are often described as “lasers” because of how effortlessly they fall through food.
+The Takamura SG2 (also known as Takamura R2) is by far the most famous and sought-after line.
+SG2 is a powdered metallurgy “super steel” with a very fine grain structure, which allows for a screaming-sharp edge and world-class edge retention.
+These are the iconic red handle Takamura knives seen in professional kitchens globally.

-The fit and finish are outstanding for the price range, from the grind and polish to the comfortable handles.
-Because the blades are so thin, we recommend pairing your Takamura SG2 with a soft, knife-friendly board such as a Hasegawa Pro Cutting Board.
-This helps protect the edge, improves long-term retention, and keeps your knife performing at its best.
+The Takamura Migaki fit and finish are outstanding for the price range, from the thin grind to the polished spine.
+Because these blades are true "lasers," we recommend pairing your Takamura SG2 Gyuto or Petty with a soft, knife-friendly board such as a Hasegawa Pro Cutting Board.
+This helps protect the edge and keeps your knife performing at its best.

-Takamura VG-10 represents what great VG-10 is supposed to be.
-Over the years, VG-10’s reputation has been diluted by a flood of “VG-10-ish” steels and poor heat treatments from mass producers.
-Makers like Takamura Hamono, Sakai Takayuki, Shigeki Tanaka, and Masutani remind us just how good properly treated VG-10 can be.
+Takamura VG-10 represents what professional-grade VG-10 is supposed to be.
+Makers like Takamura Hamono, Sakai Takayuki, and Shigeki Tanaka remind us just how good properly heat-treated VG-10 can be.
+This line features a stainless bolster and the legendary Takamura thinness at a more accessible price point.

-Takamura’s VG-10 line offers an extremely sharp out-of-the-box experience.
-We’ve BESS-tested samples in the 70–80g range, which is roughly what we aim for with our own professional sharpening service.
-There will always be slight variation from knife to knife, but we’re confident you’ll be impressed by the factory edge.
-VG-10 also offers a very user-friendly balance of stain resistance, sharpness, and durability, making it a great choice for both home cooks and pros.
+We’ve BESS-tested Takamura VG-10 samples in the 70–80g range, comparable to our own professional sharpening service.
+It offers a user-friendly balance of stain resistance and durability, making it a great choice for both home cooks and pros.

 Common Questions About Takamura Knives